 After running the above command, you will get an output similar to the image below.

-If you notice, the above output doesn’t show the contents of the Secret.
+As you can see, the above output doesn’t show the Secret’s contents.
 This is to protect the Secret from being exposed or logged in the terminal.

 To view the Secret data, you will need to decode the secret.